 - Producing educational and inspirational content for anyone who writes code, whether in development, site reliability engineering, or IT operations.

 - Partnering with you as you explore the world of software, not just on our platform but with all of the languages, frameworks, and tools you love.

 - Inviting you to hang out with us for gaming, writing code, playing music, and just having fun.

 You can find news of our efforts here on this page or on our Twitter account: @therelicans.

 Meet the Relicans

-Aaron Bassett is a recovering senior software engineer turned Senior Developer Advocate with MongoDB.
+Aaron Bassett is a recovering senior software engineer turned Principal Developer Relations Engineer with New Relic.
 He is a developer, public speaker, writer, and mentor; he spends most of his time making cool stuff and helping other people make unbelievably cool stuff 🔥🦄✨🚀

 Aisha is a champion of feedback, a fierce accessibility advocate, and a steward of strong teams.
 A theatre kid turned tech community leader, she also co-organizes self.conference and Detroit Speakers in Tech.
 In her spare time, Aisha loves to sing karaoke and pet dogs.

 Ali graduated from MIT with a Master’s of Engineering and Bachelor’s of Science in computer science and electrical engineering.
 She worked in cryptocurrency, SaaS, and healthcare before starting at New Relic.
 Ali is driven by innovation and loves security, SaaS, and start ups.
 But really, she considers herself a “jack of all trades,” as she is always striving to learn new skills and new topics.
 If you want to strike up a conversation with her, ask her about YouTube.